EOEPCA/deployment-guide/docs/quickstart/scripted-deployment.md

 Argument | Description | Default
 -------- | ----------- | -------
 **action** | Action to perform: `apply` \| `delete` \| `template`.<br>`apply` makes the deployment<br>`delete` removes the deployment<br>`template` outputs generated kubernetes yaml to stdout | `apply`
-**cluster-name** | The name of the minikube 'profile' for the created minikube cluster.<br>Note that this option is ignored if `USE_MINIKUBE_NONE_DRIVER=true` as the 'none' driver does not support multiple profiles. | `eoepca`
-**public-ip** | The public IP address through which the deployment is exposed via the ingress-controller.<br>By default, the value is deduced from the assigned cluster minikube IP address - ref. command `minikube ip`. | `<minikube-ip>`
+**cluster-name** | The name of the minikube 'profile' for the created minikube cluster | `eoepca` **public-ip** | The public IP address through which the deployment is exposed via the ingress-controller.<br>By default, the value is deduced from the assigned cluster minikube IP address - ref. command `minikube ip`. | `<minikube-ip>`
 **domain** | The DNS domain name through which the deployment is accessed.
 Forms the stem for all service hostnames in the ingress rules - i.e. `<service-name>.<domain>`.<br>By default, the value is deduced from the assigned cluster minikube IP address, using `nip.io` to establish a DNS lookup - i.e. `<minikube ip>.nip.io`. | `<minikube ip>.nip.io`

-### Private Deployment
+### Public Deployment

+For simplicity, the out-of-the-box scripts assume a 'private' deployment - with no public IP / DNS and hence no use of TLS for service ingress endpoints.

-In the case that a 'private' deployment is required - i.e. with no public IP - then the following configuration selections should be made:
+In the case that an external-facing public deployment is desired, then the following configuration selections should be made:

-* `public_ip` - leave blank to fall-back to minikube ip default
+* `public_ip` - set to the external-facing public IP of your deployment, e.g. the floating IP of your load-balancer in a cloud deployment
-* `domain` - leave blank to fall-back to minikube ip default
+* `domain` - set to the domain (as per DNS records) for your deployment<br>
-* `USE_MINIKUBE_NONE_DRIVER=false` - the `none` driver is mostly useful only with a public IP
-* `USE_TLS=false` - difficult to configure letsencrypt without a public IP
+  _Note that the EOEPCA components typically configure their ingress with hostname prefixes applied to this `domain`.
+Thus, it is necessary that the DNS record for the domain is established as a wildcard record - i.e. `*.<domain>`_
+* `USE_TLS=true` - to enable configuration of TLS endpoints in each component service ingress
+* `TLS_CLUSTER_ISSUER=<issuer>` - should be configured ~ e.g. using the `letsencrypt-production` or `letsencrypt-staging` (testing only) _Cluster Issuer_ that are configured by the scripted deployment

 ## Deployment